By Hollie Higa | June 01 2020

 Answer the question on everyone’s lips: ‘now what?’.
 In this FAQ article, we’ll help you strengthen your marketing and sales during this challenging time.

 In a recent webinar, we answered some of your most common sales and marketing questions and addressed concerns you’ve raised as a result of the global pandemic.

 The coronavirus is driving digital transformation.
 With widespread lockdown and other quarantine measures in place for much of the world, organisations everywhere are being forced to rely on technology like never before to reach their prospects and customers.

-So what does this all mean for marketing and sales?
+So what does this all mean for inbound marketing and sales?

 We recently hosted a webinar titled, ‘‘Now What?” and Other FAQs From Marketers and Salespeople, during which Eric Murphy, Co-Founder and Head of Revenue at BabelQuest, and Olivia Kirwan, Channel Account Manager at HubSpot, dug into answering the common questions and concerns on everyone’s lips.